ros/xacro/README.md

 **Xacro is an XML macro language**

-With Xacro, you can construct shorter and more readable XML files by using macros that expand to larger XML expressions.
+With `xacro`, you can construct shorter and more readable XML files by using macros that expand to larger XML expressions.
-Documentation can be found in the wiki: http://wiki.ros.org/xacro
+Recent documentation can be found in the [wiki](https://github.com/ros/xacro/wiki).
+For older releases, have a look at the [ROS wiki](http://wiki.ros.org/xacro).